 Overnight: Hotel, Pokhara

-After breakfast say goodbyes to your homestay families and hop on the bus for the ride back to Katmandu.
-Arrive Kathmandu and spend your evening participating in a group discussion about your village experience.
+After breakfast say goodbyes to Pokhara and hop on the bus for the ride back to Katmandu.
+Arrive in Kathmandu and spend the evening exploring the colours of Kathmandu with your tribe.

 Break for lunch outside the market and then head to the beautiful stupa of Swayambunath.
 Perched atop a hill in the Kathmandu valley, this UNESCO World Heritage site is a famous Buddhist monument and pilgrimage site.
 On your way up to the stupa, keep you eyes peeled for the holy monkeys that play in the surrounding forest and bathe in the fountains of Swayambunath.
 Learn about the history of this monument, then watch as the sun sets over the Himalayan peaks outside the valley.